Skip to main content

 Topic Exchange

-# Declare topic exchange
+# Declare a topic exchange for fine-grained log routing

 channel.exchange_declare(exchange='topic_logs', exchange_type='topic')